A Helpful Introductory Guide to Understanding the Law Applicable to Reporting Debts to Credit Bureau Agencies

 As per the decisions of Grant and Harvey, reporting to credit bureaus for consumer debt is governed by the Consumer Reporting Act and clearly sets forth a presumptive seven year limitation period.
 The cost consequences of bringing a claim for defamatory reporting are clearly established and failure to accept a reasonable offer if a claim is initiated, can further burden a debtor.

-The content in the blog is only intended for educational purposes and every case should be assessed by a Paralegal or Lawyer.
+The content within this blog article is intended only for preliminary information and educational purposes and every case should be assessed by a Paralegal or Lawyer.

 If you are a creditor fill out the contact form below for a FREE CASE EVALUATION today.